bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 var person = {

-firstName:"John",
+firstName:“John”,

-lastName:"Doe",
+lastName:“Doe”,

 age:20,

-nationality:"German"
+nationality:“German”

 };

 ### The Next Level: Arrays

 Next up in our JavaScript cheat sheet are arrays.
 Arrays are part of many different programming languages.
 They are a way of organizing variables and properties into groups.
-Here's how to create one in JavaScript:
+Here’s how to create one in JavaScript:

-var fruit = \["Banana", "Apple", "Pear"\];
+var fruit = \[“Banana”, “Apple”, “Pear”\];

 Now you have an array called `fruit` which contains three items that you can use for future operations.